 In March 1999, after losing the Labor primaries for the upcoming elections, Messele joined two other bolting party members to form a new party, Am Ehad (One Nation).
 Although an Am Ehad candidate for the 1999 and 2003 elections, Messele was not re-elected to the Knesset.
 Am Ehad merged back into the Labor party in 2005.

 Messele continues to serve in leadership positions and as a spokesperson for the Ethiopian community in Israel through his chairmanship of the United Ethiopian Jewish Organization.
-In this capacity, he has been a staunch advocate for bringing to Israel the Falash-Mura—descendents of Ethiopian Jews who converted to Christianity during the nineteenth and twentieth centuries.
-He has also served on the directorate of the Heritage Center for Ethiopian Jewry (Bahalachin, “our heritage” in Amharic), and as a member of the Public Council for Immigrants Absorption and the Planning Center for Education of Ethiopian Children in the Ministry of Education.
-As a public figure well known in Israel, Messele serves on the directorates of non-Ethiopian NGOs as well, such as the Israeli Center for Volunteering and the Sephardic Federation in Israel.
+In this capacity, he has been a staunch advocate for bringing to Israel the Falash-Mura—descendants of Ethiopian Jews who converted to Christianity during the nineteenth and twentieth centuries.
+He has also served on the directorate of the Heritage Center for Ethiopian Jewry, (Bahalachin, “our heritage” in Amharic), and as a member of the Public Council for Immigrants Absorption and the Planning Center for Education of Ethiopian Children in the Ministry of Education.
+As a well-known public figure in Israel, Messele serves on the directorates of non-Ethiopian NGOs as well, such as the Israeli Center for Volunteering and the Sephardic Federation in Israel.